arinuskrusz/arinuskrusz/README.md

-- 👋 Hi, I’m @arinuskrusz
+- 👋 Hi, I’m @arinuskrusz :)
-- 👀 I’m interested in: REACJS,PYTHON,BLOCKCHAIN
+- 👀 I’m interested in: REACJS,PYTHON and BLOCKCHAIN dApp DEV
-- 🌱 I’m currently learning .REACJS,PYTHON,BLOCKCHAIN
+- 🌱 I’m currently learning .REACJS,PYTHON and BLOCKCHAIN dApp DEV
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... blockchain dapps :)
 - 📫 How to reach me ...
+Just call me on telegram :) 12988862202

 <!---
 arinuskrusz/arinuskrusz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.